amirhnajafiz-teaching/restful-api/README.md

 <br />

 Let's talk about what is a **Restful API** and how we can implement an standard one.

+## What is REST API?

 An API, or application programming interface, is a set of rules that define how applications or devices can connect to and communicate with each other.
 A **Restful API** is an API that conforms to the design principles of the REST, or representational state transfer architectural style.

+## Principles

+The six guiding principles or constraints of the Restful architecture are:

+- Uniform Interface
+- Client-Server
+- Stateless
+- Cacheable
+- Layered System
+- Code on Demand (Optional)

 ```shell
 uvicorn main:app --reload